 Crypto-casinos like Primedice use a mechanism called provable fairness to prove that it isn’t cheating its players.
 In this case the feature, which was designed to nurture trust, backfired on the casino.
 Hufflepuff supposedly cheated Primedice by flooding its seed generation function until the server erroneously spat out a decrypted-yet-playable server seed.
 Because the server seed was decrypted, the hacker now knew ahead of time whether his bet was a winner.

-It is unknown how devastating an effect the hack had on Primedice’s investors, but the casino is still around to this day, trusted with over 1 Bitcoin per minute.
+In 2021, it is unknown how devastating an effect the hack had on Primedice’s investors, but the casino is still around to this day.

 This is what he had to say.